 Indian food!
-Now that I have your attention, allow me to impart some spice-laden wisdom about a particular Indian restaurant, A Danny, and why it’s worth a visit.
+Now that I have your attention, allow me to impart some spice-laden wisdom about a particular Indian restaurant, A Danny Indian Restaurant, and why it’s worth a visit.

-The name is a little convoluted, but don’t let that put you off.
+The name, A Danny Indian Restaurant seems a little convoluted, but don’t let that put you off.
 This is some seriously good food.
-I’m both biased and extremely picky when it comes to the subject of Indian food, simply because it is my absolute favourite cuisine.
+I’m both biased and extremely picky when it comes to the subject of Indian food, simply because it is my absolute favorite cuisine.
 So, how does A Danny stack up?
 In short, pretty well, but allow me to divulge a little more.

 Located a stone’s throw from Camp Foster and easily accessed from Highway 58 (it’s behind Sukiya; if you’ve gone past Warp furniture heading north you’ve gone too far!), it has a decent amount of parking and is in a prominent location.
 The restaurant itself is spacious and clean, with a good amount of seating.
 They can accommodate large groups but if you plan to visit on a Friday night or the weekend it may be prudent to book ahead.